smcconaha/my-pseudocode/pseudocode.md

 < As a coffee drinker, I want to make a cup of coffee.
 ------------------------------------------------
 ### Initial Draft:
-I *get* the aeropress(plunger, brew chamber, and filter cap), one aeropress filter, one coffee cup, one liquid measureing cup (one cup *minimum*), electric kettle with temperature control, kitchen scale, coffee (16 grams ground), and two cups of water (*minimum* for kettle), and one teaspoon, one timer.
+I *get* the aeropress(plunger, brew chamber, and filter cap), one aeropress filter, one coffee cup, one liquid measuring cup (one cup *minimum*), electric kettle with temperature control, kitchen scale, coffee (16 grams ground), and two cups of water (*minimum* for kettle), and one teaspoon, one timer.

 Put the aeropress filter in the filter cap and screw it clockwise on the brew chamber.